Living in Melbourne

 changed many things, including a move to Kew, taking up horse

-riding, and then having the house built
+riding, and then having the Marcus Ward architect designed

-and moving to Glenaroua.
+built and moving to Glenaroua.

-Thus I found myself living in the country and
+Thus, I found myself living in the country and

 commuting to Melbourne.
 I had a small, comfortable

-mud-brick home in the Glenaroua area on 33 hectares of land.
+area on 33 hectares (82 acres) of land.
 I

 lived there from Easter 1990 until October 2005.